fordkashif/DisasterRecoveryInventoryManagementSystem/replit.md

 **Role Hierarchy and Responsibilities:**
 - **ADMIN**: Full system access including user management, can add/remove users and assign roles.
-- **LOGISTICS_MANAGER**: Supervises logistics operations, allocates items, approves packages, and reviews work done by Logistics Officers.
+- **LOGISTICS_MANAGER**: Supervises logistics operations, allocates items, approves packages, and reviews work done by Logistics Officers. **Final approval authority for Needs List fulfilments** - can approve/reject fulfilments and execute stock transfers.
 Can dispatch and deliver packages.
 Part of ODPEM (Office of Disaster Preparedness and Emergency Management).
-- **LOGISTICS_OFFICER**: Creates draft allocations for distribution packages, manages inventory data, submits work for approval by Logistics Manager, and can dispatch and deliver packages.
+- **LOGISTICS_OFFICER**: Creates draft allocations for distribution packages, manages inventory data, submits work for approval by Logistics Manager. **Prepares Needs List fulfilments** by reviewing requests, assigning quantities, and selecting source hubs (MAIN/SUB), then submitting for manager approval.
+Cannot finalize fulfilments independently.
+Can dispatch and deliver packages.
 Part of ODPEM.
 - **WAREHOUSE_STAFF**: Can dispatch and deliver packages.
 - **FIELD_PERSONNEL, EXECUTIVE, AUDITOR**: Operational and oversight roles.